adi18-ui/Brain-Schizophrenia-Detection/README.md

 #### vi) Common Average Reference (CAR): the average activity across all EEG channels is subtracted from each channel.

 #### vii) Per-channel standardisation: each channel is scaled to have approximately zero mean and unit standard deviation.

+### Results
+The model was trained for all the 3 individual categories and then for majority vote.
+The best result is from VAR based features achieving overall 77.3 % accuracy.
+All the graphs and the confusion matrix are in the [Results section](https://github.com/adi18-ui/Brain-Schizophrenia-Detection/tree/main/Results)

+Overall Result-
+F1 Scores:
+VAR: 0.7712
+PDC: 0.7243
+CN: 0.6317
+Fusion: 0.7551

+Accuracy:
+VAR: 0.7738
+PDC: 0.7262
+CN: 0.6548
+Fusion: 0.7619

+Modified Accuracy:
+VAR: 0.7701
+PDC: 0.7239
+CN: 0.6402
+Fusion: 0.7538